ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "Only the creator of a watchlist may remove a stock",
+      "message": "Only the creator of a class may remove a deck",
       "statusCode": 403
     }
     ```

-## Get a Users Portfolio specified by User Id
+## Get all Cards of a Deck specified by its id

-Returns all portfolio transactions of a user, specified by its id
+Returns the decks of a class specified by its id

 - Require Authentication: true
 - Request

   - Method: GET
-  - URL: /api/portfolio/:userId
+  - URL: /api/decks/:deckId/cards
   - Body: none

+- Successful Response: If you are the creator of the deck, show all cards of the deck.

+  - Status Code: 200
+  - Headers:
+    - Content-Type: application/json
+  - Body:

     ```json
     {
-      "Assets": [
+      "Decks": [
         {
           "id": 1,
-          "quantityOwned": 10,
-          "symbol": "AAPL",
-          "totalPurchasePrice": 560.7,
-          "userId": 1
-       },
-       {
-          "id": 2,
-          "quantityOwned": 70,
-          "symbol": "BOX",
-          "totalPurchasePrice": 1334.2,
+          "question" : "question",
+          "answer": "answer",
-          "userId": 1
+          "deck_id": 1
-       },
+        }
       ]
     }
     ```

-- Error response: Couldn't find a User with the specified id
+- Error response: Couldn't find a deck with the specified id

   - Status Code: 404
   - Headers: